hatoving/csd2/README.md

 All of the controls on the screen will self-explanatory, except for the L2/R2 buttons.
 - L2/R2: Rear Touch

-# How to Install
+ How to Install
 ## For the Runner
-1. Download the patch file and buy Cook, Serve, Delicious!
-2!! on Steam.
+1. Buy the game on Steam.
+2. Create a folder for the game in ``ux0:data/gms/``-
+3. Download the `.APK` file.
-2. Patch the `data.win` file at the game's directory using xDelta, save it as `game.droid` and put it in the assets folder of the `.APK` file also found in the Downloads.
+4. Grab every single file from the game folder on your PC (except for the `.exe` file) and put it in the assets folder of the `.APK`.
-3. Download the `data.zip` file and and put the `assets` folder in it into the game directory (`ux0:data/gms/[GAME HERE]/]`).
-6. Make sure to enable Fake Windows to enable input in the YoYo Runner.
+5. Drag it to the folder you created on your PS Vita.
+6. Open up YoYoLoader and externalize the game's assets by using the `Optimize APK with Asset Externalization` option and follwing this guide by CatoTheYounger: https://gist.github.com/CatoTheYounger97/ddc2dd4ec459212466ea6f9887bc764b.
+Note, this will take a lot of time, espicially on Texture Externalization.
+8. Once you're done, make sure to set `Fake Windows` on in YoYo Loader.
-7. Enjoy the game.
+9. Enjoy the game.

 ## For the Standalone VPK

-1. Download the patch file and buy Cook, Serve, Delicious!
-2!! on Steam.
+1. Buy the game on Steam.
+2. Create a folder for the game in ``ux0:data/gms/`` called `CSD2VITA0`.
+3. Download the .APK file.
-2. Download and install the .VPK from the Releases page.
+4. Download the `.VPK` file and install it.
-3. Patch the `data.win` file at the game's directory using xDelta and save it as `game.droid`.
-4. Open the `.APK` file in `ux0:app/CSD2VITA0` and put the `game.droid` file into the assets folder of the file.
+5. Grab every single file from the game folder on your PC (except for the `.exe` file) and put it in the assets folder of the `.APK`.
-5. Create a folder called `CSD2VITA0` in `ux0:/app/data/gms`.
-6. Download the `data.zip` file and and put the `assets` folder in it into the newly created folder.
+6. Drag it to the folder you created on your PS Vita.
+7. Open up YoYoLoader and externalize the game's assets by using the `Optimize APK with Asset Externalization` option and follwing this guide by CatoTheYounger: https://gist.github.com/CatoTheYounger97/ddc2dd4ec459212466ea6f9887bc764b.
+Note, this will take a lot of time, espicially on Texture Externalization.
+8. Once you're done, replace the `game.apk` from `ux0:app/CSD2VITA0` with the `game.apk` file you used to externalize the assets-
-7. Enjoy the game.
+9. Enjoy the game.

 Note: Don't delete any of the assets folders.